 University employees and students are encouraged to take an active role in their personal safety and security.
 Each individual is expected to take precautions and act responsibly concerning their personal safety, the security of their possessions, and the safety of others.
 Suspicious individuals or unusual incidents on campus should be reported to ATSU Campus Safety.
 Individuals should seek to avoid situations which leave them vulnerable to possible bodily harm.
 Walking alone at night on campus is discouraged.
 ATSU Campus Safety phone numbers should be programmed into individuals' mobile phones for ready access.
-Anyone on campus who notices malfunctioning lights or other repairs needed to ensure a safe campus should report the deficiency to their supervisor.
+Anyone on campus who notices malfunctioning lights or other repairs needed to ensure a safe campus should report the deficiency to their supervisor or to the Dignity Health facilities department.